LostBitset/quiver_se/js_concolic/SMTLib_2VA/Standard.md

-# A Format for SMT Queries involving Lexically-scoped Internal Bindings
+# A Format for SMT Queries involving Scoped Internal Bindings

 ## 0. Abstract